buxtronix/am43/README.md

 # AM43  blind controller for ESP32

-A proxy that allows you to control AM43 style blind controllers via MQTT, using an ESP32 device.
+A proxy that allows you to control AM43 style blind controllers via MQTT, using an ESP32 device's built-in Bluetooth radio.

-These blind and shade controllers are sold under various names, including Zemismart, A-OK and use the "Blind Engine" app.
+These blind and rollershade controllers are sold under various names, including Zemismart, A-OK and all use the "Blind Engine" app.

+Feel free to send PRs.

 ## Overview